-1.10 COST OF IMPROVEMENT
+1.10 COST OF IMPROVEMENT [SECTION 55 (1)]

 Cost of improvement is the capital expenditure incurred by an assessee for making any addition or improvement in the capital asset.
 It also includes any expenditure incurred in protecting or curing the title.
 In other words, cost of improvement includes all those expenditures, which are incurred to increase the value of the capital asset.

-Cost of improvement x CII for the year in which the asset is sold
+It means the amount which bears the cost of improvement the same proportion as cost inflation index for the year in which the assets is sold bears to the cost inflation index for the year in which improvement to the asset took place.